yojoman/Module-9/README.md

 1. clone the repository
 2. use "npm install" command to setup all dependencies
 3. use "npm test" command to run all tests
-4. use "npm run allure" command to open allure report